zaarcvon/GPlates_video/README.md

 This is my first GitHub project.
 I would appreciate if someone help me with improving it.

-For now has only one function:
+For now script has only one function:
     reconstruction_to_video

 The input is a set of images, exported as screenshots or colour rasters.
 The name of an each image has to contain reconstruction time of a frame (rounded to integer) - %d in GPlates export settings